Sundakkai Vathal Kuzhambu | Vathakuzhambu

 • Turn off the stove and Transfer

-• Add 1 tablespoon of oil and heat
+• Add 1 tbsp of oil and heat

 • Furthermore add mustard seeds, chana dal, fenugreek seeds, curry leaves, and red chilli; splutter